fedoranimus/todoist-api/source/includes/_overview.md

 - a "ok" string which signals success of the command

-- an error object containings error information of a command
+- an error object containings error information of a command.

-### Limits

-The maximum number of commands is 100 per request, and this is done to prevent timeouts and other problems when dealing with big requests.

-There's also a maximum number of 50 sync requests per minute for each user, in order to prevent clients from accidentally overloading our servers.
+Please see the adjancent code examples for the possible format of the `SyncStatus`

-## Responsse status codes
+## Response status codes

+The server uses the HTTP status codes to indicate result or failure of a request.
+And as is usually customary in web servers, a 2xx code indicates success, a 4xx code an error due to incorrect user provided information, and a 5xx code an internal, possibly temporary, error.

 Status code | Description
 ------------|------------